-When Roger Ebert hates a film, he really doesn’t mince words about it.
+When Roger Ebert hated a film, he really didn't mince words.
 Here are 10 films he absolutely loathed (including a couple of surprises) and his dry assessments of their value.

 1. Armageddon, one star.
 OK, say you do succeed in blowing up an asteroid the size of Texas.
 What if a piece the size of Dallas is left?
 Wouldn't that be big enough to destroy life on Earth?
 What about a piece the size of Austin?
 Let's face it: Even an object the size of that big Wal-Mart outside Abilene would pretty much clean us out, if you count the parking lot.

 2. The Brown Bunny, zero stars.
 I had a colonoscopy once, and they let me watch it on TV.
 It was more entertaining than The Brown Bunny.

 When the movie’s director responded by mocking Ebert’s weight, Ebert said, “It is true that I am fat, but one day I will be thin, and he will still be the director of The Brown Bunny."